realm/realm-kotlin-samples/AppServicesUsageSamples/apps/presence-detection/README.md

 # Presence detection

-User presence detection allows to check for connectivity or activity of user or device.
-It has many applications from showing what users are available in a chat application to identify what devices are malfunctioning in an industrial process.
+User presence detection allows to check for connectivity or activity of users or devices.
+It has many applications from showing users' availability in a chat application to identify malfunctioning devices in an industrial process.

 This sample shows how to implement user presence detection effectively using Realm and Atlas resources.

-## Listening for local connectivity
+## Tracking local connectivity

-Clients could detect whether they are connected to Atlas or not via the `SyncSession.connectionState` property.
+Clients could detect whether they are connected to Atlas via the `SyncSession.connectionState` property.
 The values of the connection state are `DISCONNECTED`, `CONNECTING`, or `CONNECTED`.

-This property support flows via the function `connectionStateAsFlow`, if simplifies listening to connectivity changes:
+Realm supports listening to updates to the connection state via the function `connectionStateAsFlow`, and simplifies listening to connectivity changes to:

 ```kotlin
 realm.syncSession